shinichy/android-plugin/tutorial/01-getting-started.md

 **Welcome to SBT-Android!**

 The following tutorial is aimed at people who want to discover Scala on Android.
-Since Android apps rely heavily on Java, other languages targetting the Java Virtual Machine can also be used on Android, and among them is Scala.
+Since Android apps rely heavily on Java, other languages targeting the Java Virtual Machine can also be used on Android, and among them is Scala.

 [Scala](http://www.scala-lang.org) is a functional, strongly-typed language that brings quite a number of